Instance configuration

 Configuration example

-Below is an example of the complete configuration that can be specified with a set-speclet command.
+Below is an example of a complete configuration that can be set by the set-speclet command.

 {